 The Buckeyes have a long history of production on the NFL Draft circuit.
 The NFL is littered with Ohio State linemen.
-Can Ohio State OT Thayer Munford join that group and bolster his 2022 NFL Draft scouting report in the 2021 season?
+Can Ohio State OG Thayer Munford join that group with his updated 2022 NFL Draft scouting report?
 What does he bring to the table, and what does he need to improve?

 Thayer Munford NFL Draft Profile

 Few offensive linemen amassed the sheer experience that Munford was able to gain at the collegiate level.
 He started from 2018 to 2020 as a tackle and manned the left guard spot for the Buckeyes during the 2021 campaign.
 All in all, he was a four-year starter at a prestigious football program.

 Munford could have entered the 2021 NFL Draft as a true senior, but the Ohio State OG returned to school for another year.
 It was a surprising move, given that Munford — a Senior Bowl invite — could have commanded middle-round interest.
 But Munford wanted to close out his college career and boost his stock with one final year.
 Did he do that?